 Our primary sources of liquidity have been cash flows from operations, proceeds from equity offerings, proceeds from senior unsecured note offerings and borrowings under our Senior Secured Credit Facility.
 We believe cash flows from operations and availability under our Senior Secured Credit Facility provide sufficient liquidity to manage our cash needs and contractual obligations and to fund expected capital expenditures.
 A significant portion of our capital expenditures can be adjusted and managed by us.
-As we pursue reserves and production growth in the Permian Basin, we continually monitor and consider which financing alternatives, including debt and equity capital resources, joint ventures and asset sales, are available to meet our future planned or accelerated capital expenditures.
+As we pursue reserves and the economic development of production in the Permian Basin, we continually monitor and consider which financing alternatives, including debt and equity capital resources, joint ventures and asset sales, are available to meet our future planned or accelerated capital expenditures.
 Our primary operational uses of capital have been for the acquisition, exploration and development of oil and natural gas properties, LMS's infrastructure development and investments in Medallion, our equity method investee.

 We continually seek to maintain a financial profile that provides operational flexibility.
 However, the decrease in oil, NGL and natural gas prices may have a negative impact on our ability to raise additional capital and/or maintain our desired levels of liquidity.
-At June 30, 2015, we had \$875.0 million available for borrowings under our Senior Secured Credit Facility.
+As of September 30, 2015, we had \$865.0 million available for borrowings under our Senior Secured Credit Facility.
 We believe that our operating cash flow and the aforementioned liquidity sources combined with our capital budget for 2015 provide us with the financial resources to implement our planned exploration and development activities.
 We use derivatives to reduce exposure to fluctuations in the prices of oil and natural gas.
-As of June 30, 2015, more than 100% of our expected oil production for the last six months of 2015 is hedged at a weighted-average floor price of \$80.99 per Bbl and 60% of our expected natural gas and NGL production for the last six months of 2015 is hedged at a weighted-average floor price of \$3.00 per MMBtu.
-By removing a significant portion of the price volatility associated with future production, we expect to mitigate, but not eliminate, the potential effects of variability in cash flows from operations due to fluctuations in commodity prices.
+As of November 2, 2015, approximately 100% of our anticipated oil production for the last three months of 2015 is hedged at a weighted-average floor price of \$80.99 per Bbl and approximately 60% of our anticipated natural gas and NGL production for the last three months of 2015 is hedged at a weighted-average floor price of \$3.00 per MMBtu.